YSCEDC/YSCE/Documentation/YSFCE_Physics.md

 In 2015 YSFlight, Soji introduced the real propeller engine model which also unlocked the ability to have multiple propeller engines.

 ## Blades
 Each engine defines performance for a single blade, and then multiplies that by the number of propellers in the engine.
+It is assumed that all blades are identical.